Shopify bill overview

 If your store uses Shopify Payments, then the credit card processing rates are deducted from your orders automatically.
 For any other outstanding charges, including recurring charges for any apps that you've installed, you're billed either when the total of your outstanding charges exceeds one of your store's billing thresholds, or at the end of your 30-day billing cycle, whichever comes first.

-You can view your store's billing thresholds on the Billing page in your Shopify settings.
+You can view your store's billing thresholds in the Current billing cycle section of the Billing page in your Shopify admin settings.